aarongilly/aarongilly.github.io/_posts/2020-01-12-385-system-architecture.md

 The process starts with a 5 Year Plan.
 This plan gets reviewed & renewed each December, and after any major life-changing events (or, you know, whenever you want).
 It is more than a 5 year plan, though.
 It's a goal *identity*.
 It's a forcing an answer to the question "why?" in the long, medium, and short-term.
 - Who you want to be in 5 years?
-- Why do you want to be that person? (*identity statement*) Then it's a translation of that identity to an action plan, both in terms of milestones and systems needed to achieve them.
+- Why do you want to be that person? (*identity statement*)
 - What has that person accomplished?
 By when? (*5 Year Plan*)
 - Where do I need to be in one year to be where I want in 5 Years?
 - What does that person *do* in order to be who they are, and accomplish those things? (*Habits List* and *Monthly Challenge List*).
 - What can I start doing today to get me there?
 What habits should I adopt?
-And finally, it's building a system to track, keep goals in focus, and keep you honest with yourself.
 - Of the list of things I can start doing, how can I track them?
 - Are there any metrics or measures I can use to track my progress toward my goal identity? (*Data Manifest* and *Data Journal*)